rdt88/final_project/README.md

 # final_project
 A final project for Galvanize.
-I am working to make predictions of startup success for a private angel investment company, Propel(x).
+I am working to make predictions of startup success for a private angel investment company.